uz2020/uz2020.github.io/_posts/2021-07-09-go-closure.md

 This is called the variable capture problem.
 It doesn't necessarily have to be related to goroutines.
 The problem could also occur with anonymous functions.

 The problem could be easily understood if we take the compiler author's stand.
 A variable is a piece of storage.
 There's no need to allocate a new piece of storage for i and context in each iteration.
-In the for loop, the value of the variable just gets changed, and the memory locations of them stay the same.
+The value of the variable just gets updated, and the memory locations of them stay the same.
 With the assignment above, a pair of i and context variables get allocated (new memory locations).
 And they shadow the i and context variables created by the for initializer.

 When the goroutines refer to these variables, it refers to different pieces of storage.
 If we don't do the assignment as above, they all refer to the same pieces of storage which are allocated by the for initializer, and that not only causes incorrect results but also raises race problems.

+Another way to avoid this problem is to make these variables parameters of the function.
+Either way, compiler allocates new memory storage for these variables.